placrosse/kodo/docs/source/faq.rst

 What is systematic coding?
 ..........................

-It is not always necessary to transmit encoded packets while using Network Coding.
-Systematic coding means transmitting each generation in two stages.
+Systematic coding means first transmitting all symbols in two stages.
 In the first stage, the sender transmits all original symbols uncoded.
 In the second stage, the sender generates random linear combinations of the original symbols in order to correct any packet losses which might have